 "Damn it.
 Not again..."

-It was the last day of school for Quinn, so he was hoping that someone wouldn't try anything with him.
+It was the last day of school for Quinn, so he hoped that someone wouldn't try anything with him.
 He was sick and tired of their doings, but he wasn't the type to ignore those either.
-He had seen people who had chosen to keep their head down and tolerate the harassment.
+He had seen people who had chosen to keep their heads down and tolerate the harassment.
 However, their treatment was far worse than what he received.

-Quinn didn't bother to stay at school like the rest of the students, he picked up his broken glasses and proceeded to leave school.
-As he walked past, he saw the students having conversations among themselves in their circles - Some were laughing while some had tears, thinking it was the last time they would ever see each other again.
+He didn't bother to stay at school like the rest of the students, he picked up his broken glasses and proceeded to leave school.
+As he walked past, he saw the students having conversations among themselves in their circles.
+Some were laughing while some had tears, thinking it was the last time they would ever see each other again.
 However, Quinn wasn't a part of any of that and he didn't want to be.
 Cliques would not welcome him anyway.
 He was the weird one.

 When he finally arrived home, he immediately went to work.
-Living in a single bedroom apartment that had just enough space to fit a single bed and desk was enough for him.
-There was also a TV that was mounted on the wall, but Quinn would merely use it as a source of background noise and didn't actually watch anything.
+Living in a single bedroom apartment with just enough space to fit a single bed and desk was enough for him.
+A TV was mounted on the wall, but Quinn would merely use it as a background noise source and didn't watch anything.

-The apartment was provided to him by the government, since he had no living relatives and was only 16 years of age.
+The apartment was provided to him by the government since he had no living relatives and was only sixteen years of age.
 On top of his bed was a single suitcase that contained all of his belongings that were neatly packed.

 He walked towards a cabinet, immediately pulling a drawer open which accommodated a single book.
 It was a large and thick hard-bound book, weighing about half a kilo.
 The front cover of the book was in a colour that mimicked a lighter shade of blood.
 In the centre, the lonesome fronts of an upper and lower jaw bone could be seen, both coloured in the swampy shade of brown.
 The upper jaw sort of had four separated fangs.
 Meanwhile, the lower one had two sharp teeth on the two far ends on the overhead and five evenly spaced underneath.